Monmouth Beach Golf Club

 Monmouth Beach was likely home to the first formal golf course on the Jersey Shore.* Just before the turn of the century, investors purchased the land that is now the borough’s Shorelands area from the widow of Hugh J. Hastings with plans to build a golf course.

-Developed by millionaires with nothing to do, the vacant land along the grassy banks of the Shrewsbury River (also known as the “Chasey Farm”) became a golf course with large clubhouse.
-Gilded Age tycoons George Fisher Baker, Edward A. Walton along with Colonel William Barbour led the golf development efforts.
-They paid $36,000 for the 40-acre property in May 1899.
+Developed by millionaires who had acquired large chucks of the town, the vacant land along the grassy banks of the Shrewsbury River (also known as the “Chasey Farm”) became a golf course with large clubhouse.
+Gilded Age tycoons George Fisher Baker and Edwin A. Walton led the golf development efforts.
+In June 1897, they first leased and then acquired the 40-acre property paying $36,000.
 The wealthy men were all part of the Monmouth Beach Association formed in 1871 with a goal of creating an exclusive resort along the Jersey Shore.
+So influential were the two men, it was a toss-up as to which could be called the “summer mayor,” according to the Long Branch Daily Record in August 1902.

 They were so successful that by August 1899, the Governor of New Jersey, John Griggs, was playing at the club as a guest.
 The course was also lengthened that year from 1,600 to 2,800 yards.
 By the 1900 season, the club had nearly 300 members.